cheribaker/garden/content/_index.md

 ---
-title: 🪴 The Hypertext Monster
+title: 🪴 Literary Monster
 ---

 ## Welcome

-👋 Hello, I’m Cheri and you've found my wiki, The Hypertext Monster.
+👋 Hello, I’m Cheri and you've found my wiki, Literary Monster.

 📁 This site is a semi-organized heap of my public notes, bookmarks, and projects-in process.